-The forest industry in the Mackenzie Region (4 sawmills and 2 pulp mills) collapsed during the period 2008 to 2010 due to a combination of financial difficulties and the availability of lower cost fibre in other regions of the Interior.
-At present, two sawmills and one pulp mill are operating.
-The second pulp mill was permanently shut.
-Canfor operates one sawmill, Conifex a second sawmill and Mackenzie Pulp (a division of Paper Excellence) operates the pulp mill.
-Conifex was awarded and electricity purchase agreement with BC Hydro and is using infrastructure at the shuttered pulp mill to construct a 36 MW power plant.
-That power plant is now operational.
+The historical forest industry in the Mackenzie Region (4 sawmills, 1 pulp mill, 1 paper mill) collapsed during the period 2008 to 2010 due to a combination of corporate financial difficulties and the availability of lower cost fibre in other regions of the BC Interior.
+At present, three sawmills and one pulp mill are operating.
+The paper mill was permanently shut.
+Canfor operates one sawmill, Conifex a second sawmill, a local First Nations band operates the Duz Cho sawmill and Mackenzie Pulp (a division of Paper Excellence) operates the pulp mill.

-The Mackenzie Pulp mill is the last remaining pulp mill in BC to utilize sawdust and shavings for the production of pulp.
-It also utilizes the regional hog fuel produced at Canfor and Conifex and imports hog fuel from Chetwynd.
-The start-up of the Conifex biomass-fired power plant in 2015 should result in improved efficiencies with respect to the salvage of pulp logs, tops and branches currently incinerated in roadside piles upon completion of Conifex's logging operations in Mackenzie.
+The Mackenzie Pulp mill is the last remaining pulp mill in BC to utilize both wood chips and sawdust and shavings for the production of pulp.
+It also utilizes the regional hog fuel produced at local mills and imports some hog fuel from Chetwynd.